Coulomb drag between two graphene layers at different temperatures: Theoretical model

 The drag conductivity (\ref{eq:transconductivity}) is not symmetrical when the temperatures of the layers are interchanged.
 This behavior is expected due to the configuration of the layers in the drag setup: in the active layer a current is driven, whereas the passive layer is isolated.
-Consequently, the non-equilibrium response is different in each layer.
+Consequently, the nonequilibrium response is different in each layer.
 This also implies that the $2\times2$ conductivity matrix is not symmetrical when $T_{a}\neq T_{p}$, i.e., $\sigma_{ap}\neq\sigma_{pa}$.
+Note that the asymmetrical behavior of the transconductivity when the layers are interchanged violates the Onsager relation because the two layers are not in thermal equilibrium.